j0ono0/j0ono0.github.io/src/content/ideas.md

 - how to handle css.
   - concatinate it all together
   - copy into the build folder and link to there

+- Validating that data is correct as much as possible when generating!!!
+I've gotten site nav and links wrong several times already.